PhilSports Stadium stampede: Reaction

 Pope Benedict XVI expressed sadness over the incident.
 Vatican Secretary of State Cardinal Angelo Sodano said in a telegram to Pasig Bishop Francisco San Diego that 'the Pope offers his prayers and condolences for all those affected by this terrible accident.'

-On the first anniversary of the disaster, rather than celebrating the second anniversary of the show, Wowowee offered the last segment of the show to a candlelight vigil lent and moment of silence in the studio with Revillame giving a short statement and the show ending with Yeng Constantino singing "Hawak Kamay.
+On the first anniversary of the disaster, Wowowee offered the last segment of the show to a candlelight vigil lent and moment of silence in the studio with Revillame giving a short statement and the show ending with Yeng Constantino singing "Hawak Kamay".
 Simultaneously, the hosts, producers, and the director of Eat Bulaga!, Wowowees rival variety show on GMA Network, offered a minute of silence and prayers for the victims of the crush, which they also did in 2006 in the wake of the incident.
 A contestant on the show's former segment, "On The Spot Jackpot", had a relative who died during the incident and shared his/her experiences about what happened before quoting that "life is more important than money".
 ABS-CBN later thanked their rival network for their prayers and sympathies.

 Guinness World Records cited this incident as "the greatest death toll in a game show".